Some new features for your data bike.

 If you’re planning to capture the quality of paved roads, I can personally recommend the Qualock mount.

 As you ride, the app captures the vibration recorded over time.
 Once complete, the app saves the following pieces of data into a

 PavementCondition values are only reported if you are a paying customer (otherwise they show as 0).

 The time, GPS and pavement fields make it very useful in visualising the data.

 As you can see in DMAMPO 2019 report extract above, the 1-5 grading system (

 PavementCondition) has been overlaid directly on the trail, highlighting the parts in worst condition.

 The addition of the GoPro camera pointing at the trail surface capturing GPS tagged photos gives the DMAMPO team a visual reference of what the rRuf app has recorded, translating what Very Rough actually means (“does the paving need to be fixed?”).

 We’re designing a universal data bike that can be used by local communities around the world.

-The bike will be cost effective, and have similar functions to the Iowa data bike offering the ability to capture 360 photos and record trail quality.
+The bike will be cost effective, and have similar functions to the Iowa data bike offering the ability to capture 360 photos and record ride quality.